Public Starparties and Presentations

 We can provide materials and programs for local schools, libraries, and science centers.
 Much of our material comes from NASA/JPL's Nightsky Network.

 The NightSky Network has developed hundreds of scientist-tested hands-on activities and projects.
 Browse the database here:

 Model Rocket Launches

-We are working on a safe launch site for the rockets we put together.
-We follow the safety guidleines from the National Association of Rocketry.
+We are in the process of finding a safe launch site.
+Launches follow the safety guidelines from the National Association of Rocketry.